JetBrains/intellij-sdk-docs/topics/basics/error_reporting.md

 ## Choosing Between the APIs

+Use `ErrorReportSubmitter` when:
-Use `ErrorReportSubmitter` when the user should explicitly submit the report, when the plugin needs the user comment, when a custom privacy notice or account-aware reporting is required, or when the backend expects a richer user-facing reporting flow.
+- the user should explicitly submit the report
+- the plugin needs the user comment
+- a custom privacy notice or account-aware reporting is required
+- the backend expects a richer user-facing reporting flow

 Use `ErrorReportSink` when:
 - the plugin should observe failures even if the user does nothing